The Case for Having Frogs and Toads in the Garden

-They’ll hide under lush foliage, rocks, logs and anything that can hide them from their enemies.
+They’ll hide under lush foliage, rocks, logs, and anything that can hide them from their enemies.
 There are even Toad Houses designed to attract them.
-Toad houses serve a function of helping to keep toads on your property while providing ornamentation pleasing to the human eye.
+Toad houses serve the function of helping to keep toads on your property while providing ornamentation pleasing to the human eye.

-An outdoor pond or even bird baths set low to the ground will help.
+An outdoor pond or even birdbaths set low to the ground will help.
 The water serves a dual function, it attracts mosquitoes, which breed in water.
 The mosquitoes provide a food source for your amphibian friends and the pond/water provides moisture.
-This of course could back fire on you if you fail to attract toads and the mosquito larvae hatch.
+This of course could backfire on you if you fail to attract toads and the mosquito larvae hatch.

 Stocking your Own Frogs and Toads

-In addition to attracting toads and frogs you can also stock your own.
+In addition to attracting toads and frogs, you can also stock your own.
 The easiest way is to go out and get them, well okay maybe not all that easy – those suckers are fast, any kid not wasting away on the video game circuit can tell you that.

 They can also be purchased online but you’ll want to be certain you get a species indigenous to your area in order to ensure survival.
 Online retailers will sell you a habitat with a coupon to have live amphibians shipped to you.